Eating a Colorful Diet for Cancer Prevention

 What You Get: Anthocyanins — These powerful antioxidants prevent carcinogens from attaching themselves to our DNA and may be particularly helpful in preventing certain gastrointestinal cancers.
 They’ve also been shown to improve brain function!

-Your Best Purple Food Bets: blackberries, blueberries, cherries, eggplant, cranberries, red grapes, red apples, red bell peppers, plums, prunes
+Your Best Purple Food Bets: blackberries, blueberries, tart cherries, black current, purple/black rice, eggplant, cranberries, red grapes, red apples, red bell peppers, plums, prunes